 Two explanations have been put forward as to why the malware was programmed with this particular behavior.
 The first explanation is that it was intended as a kill switch.
 The second explanation is that it was a sloppy attempt at trying to detect when the malware found itself in a sandbox—essentially an artificial environment used by security researchers where the malware cannot do any harm—and deactivate itself if it was, thus slowing down its analysis.

 A post by the security researcher who stopped the malware provides a more detailed explanation.
 Note that as of May 14, a new version of the malware has been detected; it does not have the aforementioned code and has resumed its spread.
 This has led to fears of a second wave of infections that has thus far not materialized.

 Because the ransom demands are relatively small, the direct economic cost may be less than $100 million even if ransom is paid for all infected computers.
 As of mid-May, it appears that only $34,000 has been paid.
 However, a bigger concern from a loss perspective is the business interruption that could result from companies having to shut down their systems, reformat computers, and recover their data from backups.
 Estimates of business interruption costs range from $1 billion to (a highly implausible) $4 billion.
 This is something that can be modeled today using AIR’s newly released cyber modeling platform, ARC.
 By choosing a common provider in ARC that has a similar market share to the percentage of companies that don’t have good patching cadence—or a set of common providers over a plausible range—one can immediately begin to model business interruption scenarios related to WannaCry.

-Eric Dalal is a research scientist in the cyber group at AIR Worldwide.
 This article originally appeared in the AIR Worldwide In Focus blog and is reprinted with permission.